Gaochang

 A busy trading center, it was a stopping point for merchant traders traveling on the Silk Road.
 It was destroyed in wars during the 14th century and old palace ruins and inside and outside cities can still be seen today.
 Along with other sites along the historic Silk Road, Gaocheng was inscribed in 2014 on the UNESCO World Heritage List as the Silk Roads: the Routes Network of Chang'an-Tianshan Corridor World Heritage Site.

 Near Gaochang is another major archeological site: the Astana tombs.

 History

+Subeshi culture (1100-100 BCE)

+One of the earliest cultures of the region was the Iron Age Subeshi culture (1100-100 BCE).
+The Subeshi culture contributes some of the later period Tarim Mummies.
+The culture is probably associated with the Cheshi state (車師, Chü-shih, Jushi Kingdom) known from Chinese historical sources.
+The Subeshi culture is documented by three closely related cemeteries the Subeshi cemetery, the Shengjindian cemetery, and the Yanghai cemetery.